Yvpingwang/IPCA/README.md

 # Leveraging IHC Staining to Prompt HER2 Status Prediction from HE-Stained Histopathology Whole Slide Images
 This is a PyTorch implementation of the paper [IPCA](https://doi.org/10.1007/978-3-031-73284-3_14):

+###Patch feature extract
+For patch feature extraction, please refer to the ​Patch Feature Extract section in PAMA.

 ### baseline-PAMA

 This is the baseline model [PAMA](https://doi.org/10.1007/978-3-031-43987-2_69) used in this paper.
 Run the code on a single GPU: